Anuradhatiwari01/real-time-chat-app/README.md

 ## Features

-- Real-time messaging using WebSocket
+- Real time messaging using WebSocket
 - Simple chat UI built with Bootstrap
 - Messages are broadcast to all connected users instantly
 - Clean separation of backend and frontend files